thekevinscott/thekevinscott/src/pages/dealing-with-image-data/index.md

 83 });
 ```

-This is the line that takes the buffer, and recasts it into a new `TypedArray` that holds our pixel data.
-Finally, the promise resolves, and that last line (setting the `src`) actually kicks off the image loading for the whole thing.
+This line takes the buffer, and recasts it into a new `TypedArray` that holds our pixel data, and then resolves the Promise.
+The last line (setting the `src`) actually begins loading the image loading which starts the function.

 One thing that confused me at first was the behavior of `TypedArray`s in relation to their underlying data buffers.
 You might see in the above code that blah blah blah.
 When creating `datasetBytesView` above, that's a view; the underlying data is being written to the buffer.
 That's why it looks like the variable is getting discarded but it actually persists.

 ## Fetching image data outside of the DOM

 If you're in the DOM, you should use the DOM.
 The browser (through `canvas`) takes care of figuring out the format of images and translating buffer data into pixels.
-But what should you do outside of the DOM?
+But if you're working outside the DOM (say, in Node.js, or a Web Worker), you'll need an alternative approach.

 `fetch` provides a mechanism, `response.arrayBuffer`, that gives you access to a file's underlying buffer.
-We can use this to read the bytes manually, avoiding the DOM entirely:
+We can use this to read the bytes manually, avoiding the DOM entirely.
+Here's an alternative approach to writing the above code (this code requires `fetch`, which can be polyfilled in Node with something like [`isomorphic-fetch`](https://github.com/matthew-andrews/isomorphic-fetch)):

 ```javascript
 const imgRequest = fetch(MNIST_IMAGES_SPRITE_PATH).then(resp => resp.arrayBuffer()).then(buffer => {